Bagher010/Rudbar-Data-Analysis/README.md

 ### Example Visualizations

-This section highlights a sample visualization generated from the analysis of the 1842 census data.
 Below is a visualization comparing the family sizes in the towns of Qazly and Javat.

 ![Sample Visualization](StackedBarChart.png)